 Although some people eat less in the face of strong emotions, if you’re in emotional distress you might turn to impulsive or binge eating, quickly consuming whatever is convenient without enjoyment.

 A typical scenario: Parents that work full-time with many responsibilities in the home.
 They have young ones that demand their time, plus they have a job that needs them too.
 They feel pulled in 100 directions and don’t have any time for themselves.

 These people may be suffering from many emotional issues that could cause them to eat emotionally.
 Many people are shocked to find that emotions are not the only things that can trigger you to overeat.
 Here are some other things to consider.

 Emotional eating can be caused by many triggers, both physical and psychological.
 These triggers might include:

 * BAD HABITS *

-journal “The Lancet” reports an over consumption of red and processed meats, salt and sugar and not enough fruit, vegetables and legumes are to blame for damaging our hearts and causing cancer.
+journal “The Lancet” reports overconsumption of red and processed meats, salt, and sugar, and not enough fruit, vegetables, and legumes are to blame for damaging our hearts and causing cancer.
 Our daily diet, researchers say, is a bigger killer than any other risk factor, including cigarette smoking

 * FATIGUE *

-Fatigue can affect your mood, memory, concentration, decision making and emotional state.
-When suffering these affects your food choices suffer as well, often opting for more sugary foods for quick energy.
+Fatigue can affect your mood, memory, concentration, decision-making, and emotional state.
+When suffering these effects your food choices suffer as well, often opting for more sugary foods for quick energy.
 This will lead to a crash and return to the state of fatigue.
-If you are getting enough sleep, good nutrition and exercising regularly but still find it hard to perform everyday activities, concentrate or be motivated at your normal levels, you may be experiencing fatigue that needs further investigation.
-Read our article Healthy Diet Adivce for More Energy to learn how to diet properly to gain more energy and combat fatigue
+If you are getting enough sleep, good nutrition, and exercising regularly but still find it hard to perform everyday activities, concentrate, or be motivated at your normal levels, you may be experiencing fatigue that needs further investigation.
+Read our article Healthy Diet Advice for More Energy to learn how to diet properly to gain more energy and combat fatigue

 * BOREDOM *